Calorie based Astrand Test

 Vic Denwood provides an overview of how to monitor your fitness level (VO2 max) on an exercise bike or rowing machine based on the calories you have burned during the test.

-If your bike or exercise machine does not have a work-load readout in watts, but provides a "calories" reading, then this Calorie based test is for you.
+If your bike or exercise machine does not have a work-load readout in watts, but provides a "calorie" reading, then this Calorie based test is for you.

 The Nomogram below is used to evaluate your results.
 It has pulse rate readings, and work load and equivalent calorie count readings (in red numbers) for Male and Female.